-Meet some of the music industry leaders and professionals joining the team to guide this year’s participants
+Meet the 2022 music industry leaders and professionals that joined the team to guide last year’s participants.

 Tamara has been a therapist and educator in Vancouver for over 25 years.
 She has taught a wide range of people including many young emerging artists how to understand their mental health and care for themselves in their work.
 She is dedicated to helping people combat negative thinking patterns and self sabotage so they can achieve their life dreams.